-BE IT FURTHER RESOLVED, the Milwaukee County Board of Supervisors hereby authorizes and directs the Office of the Comptroller and the Department of Administrative Services to process an administrative transfer of \$2,000 from Org.
+BE IT FURTHER RESOLVED, the Milwaukee County Board of Supervisors hereby authorizes and directs the Office of the Comptroller and the Department of Administrative Services to process an administrative transfer of \$2,000 \$14,000 from Org.
 Unit 1940-1945 Appropriation for Contingencies to Org.
-Unit 9010 - Parks, Recreation and Culture Administration to purchase the supplies and materials necessary to update signage in the Washington Park roadway.
+Unit 9010 - Parks, Recreation and Culture Administration to purchase the supplies and materials necessary to update signage in the Washington Park roadway: and to implement traffic calming modifications in the new Olmstead Way, a center line in the road, bike lanes, and crosswalk striping with appropriate signage for two crosswalks.